EpiCanard/GlobalMarketChest/README.md

  - Advanced feature to repeat the auction that you are creating as many as possible or one by one
  - Advanced feature to put all similar items of your inventory  in the auction that you are creating (you can go higher than 64 items)
  - Advanced categories system by default inspired by creative tabs but can be totally customized
+ - List of the last 24 hours of auctions created
  - Detailed permissions system
  - Complete commands to list, teleport to, open and close shops (with autocompletion)
  - Ranks system to configure some properties to specific players